Continuing the company despite insolvency

 Conclusion: Continuing GmbHs in financial difficulties with or without insolvency

-It is a complex issue to keep a company going despite financial difficulties.
+It is a complex issue to keep a company going despite financial constraints.
 But there is always a chance that a company will survive and continue to operate in a healthy manner.

 However, you should contact a professional advisory center and specialist lawyers in order to coordinate well with creditors and insolvency administrators.
 Communication, transparency and entrepreneurial skills are essential to have a fresh and, above all, successful start despite the threat of insolvency.